FrankHossfeld/sema4g/README.md

 SeMa4g
 ======

-To know more have a look to [SeMa4g web site](http://sema4g.github.io/)
+To know more have a look at [SeMa4g web site](http://sema4g.github.io/)

 Description
 -----------